 AtCore is a API to manage the serial connection between the computer and 3D Printers.<br/>

-This project is under LGPL V2, for more information read LICENSE.
+This project is under LGPL V2+, for more information read COPYING.TXT.

 AtCore is under development!
 Please have that in mind while testing!